 You must complete the Environmental Information Volume.
 This form is available on Exchange at https:// infrastructure-exchange.energy.gov.
+The file is available in both Word and PDF.
 Save the Environmental Information Volume in a single PDF file using the following convention for the title "Control Number_LeadOrganization_EIV."
+Files submitted in Word format will also be accepted.